crotwell/pickax/README.md

 # Configuration

-PickAxe tries to be very simple and do just one thing, just like a pickaxe is good for digging a hole in red clay, but is just one of the tools in your toolshed.
+PickAxe tries to be very simple and do just one thing, just like a pickax is good for digging a hole in red clay, but is just one of the tools in your toolshed.
 So don't forget to use your shovels, screwdrivers and lawnmowers for the things they do better.
 Basically all data management is handed off to the startup